John of Ibelin

 Also known as the Old Lord of Beirut, Jean d'Ibelin le Vieux

-Lord of Beirut, regent of the kingdom, and author of the Livre des Assises — the defining figure of 13th-century baronial politics and the principal architect of the Ibelin party that opposed Frederick II.
+Lord of Beirut, regent of the kingdom, and the defining figure of 13th-century baronial politics — the principal architect of the Ibelin party that opposed Frederick II.

 John of Ibelin was the eldest son of Balian of Ibelin (the defender of Jerusalem in 1187) and the dowager queen Maria Komnene.
 He was bailli of the kingdom for the young queen Maria of Montferrat (1205–10), lord of Beirut from 1197, and the leading figure of the great Ibelin family throughout his long life.